Distributed Generation Interconnection

 Our engineering department will review and evaluate the collected information to determine that utility safety and operation standards are met.
 Any interconnection issues that engineering determines are present must then be addressed.

-After the Application is approved, the Cooperative Agreement for Cogeneration and Small Power Production Facilities must be completed and signed.
+After the Application is approved, the Cooperative Uniform Contract for net energy billing DER systems, must be completed and signed.
 Proof of Liability Insurance must be provided and kept up to date.
 The installation must be commissioned and safety inspections completed by the cooperative and State Electrical Inspector.

 Beltrami Electric Cooperative's documents related to Distributed Generation (DG) are available here: